Welcome to

 Images like photos, case stickers, articles, etc., usually require some sort of work & that could involve color correcting, re-sizing, repairing and recreating missing parts.
 (Old case sticker images tend to be missing parts & almost always need to be rotated)

-If you wish to donate, PM me in our FaceBook group or use my email on the contact page.
+If you wish to donate, PM me in our FaceBook group, use my email on the contact page or click on the DONATE through PayPal button.

 Any help is appreciated.